Processmodifyer/Process-Modify1.5/README.md

 Pull requests to help me develop.

-This program is abandoned for 50 weeks ago
+This program is alternative of process stub

-install rtc's file stub
+install rtc's process stub if you want more features

+don't worry, this project still alive for 2 years